petter-holmberg/elements/README.md

 ##### Arrays

 Arrays have regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
-Arrays also provide a monadic interface through the member functions `.map` and `.flat_map`.
+Arrays are also `Monad`s.

 `array_single_ended` implements an array of elements contiguously allocated on the free store.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.
-`array_single_ended` supports insertion at the back in amortized constant time using `push`.
+`array_single_ended` supports insertion at the back in amortized constant time using `emplace` and `push`.
 If the capacity is exceeded it reallocates and moves its elements.

 `array_double_ended` implements an array of elements contiguously allocated on the free store.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.
-`array_double_ended` supports insertion at the back and the front in amortized constant time using `push` and `push_first`.
+`array_double_ended` supports insertion at the back and the front in amortized constant time using `emplace`, `push`, `emplace_first`, and `push_first`.
 If the capacity is exceeded it reallocates and moves its elements.

 `array_circular` implements an array of elements that are not necessarily contiguously allocated, as the elements are treated as if they may wrap around at the end of the reserved area.
 It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.
 Positions of `array_circular` elements are larger and element access is slower than for `array_single_ended` and `array_double_ended`.
-`array_circular` supports insertion at the back and the front in amortized constant time using `push` and `push_first`.
+`array_circular` supports insertion at the back and the front in amortized constant time using `emplace`, `push`, `emplace_first`, and `push_first`.
 If the capacity is exceeded it reallocates and moves its elements.

 `array_segmented_single_ended` implements a segmented array of elements, where elements are stored on the free store in multiple contiguously allocated blocks of a fixed size *k*, managed by an index of pointers, also contiguously allocated on the free store.
 All blocks in the array are full, except possibly the last one.
 `array_segmented_single_ended` supports insertion at the back in amortized constant time using `push`.
 If the last block is full, a new block is allocated and appended to the index.
 Existing elements are never moved when new allocations occur.
 Erasure at the back using `pop` deallocates the last block if it becomes empty.

+`array_segmented_double_ended` implements a segmented array of elements, where elements are stored on the free store in multiple contiguously allocated blocks of a fixed size *k*, managed by an index of pointers, also contiguously allocated on the free store.
+All blocks in the array are full, except possibly the first and last one.
+`array_segmented_double_ended` supports insertion at the front and at back in amortized constant time using `emplace`, `push`, `emplace_first`, and `push_first`.
+If the last block is full, a new block is allocated and appended to the index.
+Existing elements are never moved when new allocations occur.
+Erasure at the front and back and front using `pop_first` or `pop` deallocates the first and last block if they become empty.

 ## Sum types